Algorithmic Trading UK Guide 2023

 - A broker can claim all the success rates they like for their bots but unless they are verifiable that’s no use to the prospective customer.
 One way to verify success rates is by checking if traders have recorded their positions and earnings with a third party that allows public access.
 For example, linking trading accounts to myfxbooks would be a good start and allow a customer to interrogate the accuracy of trading results.

 - Always start with a demo account.
 Even if you are relatively experienced, it is a good idea to use the demo account so you can find yourself around the new trading venue.

 - Go with a software vendor that provides a money-back guarantee or trial period.

 - Full-spectrum trading – adopt different strategies with different platforms and an ix of asset classes.
 This will help to avoid situations in which all your trades fall foul to a problem unique to one bot.
 Traders should also trade across a variety of asset classes – diversifying in this way means, for example, if stocks go down one month, bonds or precious metals may have gone up.

 - Algorithmic trading can be an intimidating subject to get to grips with.
 A useful book for beginners is authored by Ernest Chan, called Algorithmic Trading: Winning Strategies and Their Rationale.
-The book covers everything fom backtesting to trading strategies.
+The book covers everything from backtesting to trading strategies.
 And for more depth on trading strategies check out Algorithmic Trading and DMA: An introduction to Direct Access Trading Strategies by Barry Johnson.
 (DMA stands for direct market access.)